SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 5. Save the file

 This creates 2 entities in the namespace **sap.ui.riskmanagement**, **Risks**, and **Mitigations**.
-Each of them have a key called **ID** and several other properties. a Risk has a mitigation and therefore, the property **miti** has an association to exactly one Mitigation.
+Each of them has a key called **ID** and several other properties.
+A **Risk** has a mitigation and therefore, the property **miti** has an association to exactly one **Mitigation**.
 A Mitigation in turn can be used for many Risks, so it has a "too many" association.
-They key is automatically filled by CAP, which is exposed to the user of the service with the annotation `@(Core.Computed : true)`.
+The key is automatically filled by CAP, which is exposed to the user of the service with the annotation `@(Core.Computed : true)`.

 At this point, you can neglect the commented property **bp** (as well as the other commented lines further down in the file and in subsequent files and chapters).
 All the commented lines are later used and uncommented when you introduce a reference to a Business Partner entity.
 For now you don't need it, though.

 The screen now looks like this:

 ![project view](../ex1/images/01_01_0070.png)

-    Notice how cds watch reacted to dropping the file.
+Notice how `cds watch` reacted to dropping the file.
 It now tells you that it has a model but there are no service definitions yet and thus it still can’t serve anything.
-So, you add a service definition.
+So, you will add a service definition.

 ### Add a Service to the Project

 In this part we create a new service with 2 entities, both are projections of the data models that we created in the chapter before.

-1. In the project, go to folder **srv**, representing the service, press the right mouse button and select **New File** in the menu
+1. In the project, go to folder **srv**, representing the service.
+In the context menu, select **New File**.
-2. Enter **risk-service.cds*** as a name.
+2. Enter **risk-service.cds** as a name.
 3. Click on the new file in the explorer, an editor opens
 4. Enter the following lines into the editor